 Complications of Chronic Kidney Disease

-You may qualify for long term disability benefits if you’ve experienced serious complications due to your kidney disease.
+You may qualify for long-term disability benefits if you’ve experienced severe complications due to kidney disease.
 For example, some individuals with kidney disease also suffer from congestive heart failure, stroke, hypertensive crisis, or acute kidney failure requiring hemodialysis.

-What type of evidence does a long term disability insurance company use to evaluate a claim for chronic renal disease?
+What type of evidence does a long-term disability insurance company use to evaluate a claim for chronic renal disease?
 The adjuster handling your claim will want to see a longitudinal medical history that includes a record of all hospitalizations, medical treatment notes from your treating physician or physicians, and laboratory findings that document progressive renal disease.
-Also, clinical or lab evidence that shows a deterioration in kidney function is also important.
-An example of this is a lab report that shows an elevation of serum creatinine or proteinuria.
+Also, clinical or lab evidence showing a deterioration in kidney function is essential.
+An example is a lab report showing an elevation of serum creatinine or proteinuria.

 Additionally, the insurance company likes to obtain and review current clinical observations and treatment notes.
-If the claimant is undergoing dialysis, there should be laboratory findings that document the claimant’s renal function prior to the start of dialysis for comparison, and a doctor’s statement as to the need for ongoing dialysis.
+If the claimant is undergoing dialysis, there should be laboratory findings that document the claimant’s renal function before the start of dialysis for comparison and a doctor’s statement as to the need for ongoing dialysis.

 If an individual has been diagnosed with nephrotic syndrome, the medical record should evidence the extent of edema, including presacral, pretibial, and periorbital edema.
 Additionally, medical evidence should document any instances of ascites, pericardial effusion, or pleural effusion.
 Finally, the records should include serum albumin and proteinuria levels.

-Finally, if there has been a renal biopsy performed, medical evidence should include the microscopic examination of specimen report.
-If the actual microscopic examination report is not available, the insurance company may accept a statement from a doctor that indicates a biopsy was performed and a description of the results.
+Finally, if a renal biopsy is performed, medical evidence should include the microscopic examination of the specimen report.
+Suppose the actual microscopic examination report is not available.
+In that case, the insurance company may accept a doctor’s statement indicating a biopsy was performed and a description of the results.

 Benefits for Claimants with a Kidney Transplant

-There is obviously a recovery period after a kidney transplant when most insurance companies would agree that the claimant cannot work.
-However, after six to twelve months, the insurance company will likely want to evaluate ongoing disability eligibility based upon the claimant’s residual impairments.
+There is a recovery period after a kidney transplant when most insurance companies agree that the claimant cannot work.
+However, after six to twelve months, the insurance company will likely want to evaluate ongoing disability eligibility based on the claimant’s residual impairments.

 When the insurance company determines whether an individual has had medical improvement post-transplantation, the adjuster assigned to your claim will consider things like kidney rejection episodes, renal infection frequency, negative side effects of immunosuppressants and corticosteroid treatment, other systemic infections, neuropathy, or other organ system deterioration.
-The insurance company will also consider whether the claimant has had an absence of symptoms, signs, or laboratory findings that are indicative of kidney failure when making a medical improvement determination.
+When making a medical improvement determination, the insurance company will also consider whether the claimant has had an absence of symptoms, signs, or laboratory findings indicative of kidney failure.

 Disability Based on Functional Limitations

 In evaluating a claim for kidney disease, the insurance company will consider the effect of the disease on your abilities.
 The adjuster handling your claim will look at your symptoms and decide how they limit your ability to work.
-If the doctor has included a detailed opinion about how the disease limits the patient’s ability to work, the LTD insurance company should take that into account.
+If the doctor has included a detailed opinion about how the disease limits the patient’s ability to work, the LTD insurance company should consider that.
 The insurance company will come up with a “residual functional capacity” (RFC) rating based on the type of work it thinks you can do (sedentary work, light work, medium work, or heavy work).

 The insurance company will use your RFC to determine whether there are any types of jobs you can do.
-For example, you may be approved when you are given an RFC of sedentary work and you are unable to sustain work at a productive pace for 2 hour intervals because of fatigue, anemia, and bone pain caused by your kidney disease.
+For example, you may be approved when you are given an RFC of sedentary work, and you cannot sustain work at a productive pace for 2-hour intervals because of fatigue, anemia, and bone pain caused by your kidney disease.

-If you are unable to work as a result of kidney failure, you should consult with an experienced long term disability attorney.
-Unfortunately, long term disability carriers do not make it easy for disabled claimants to receive the benefits that they deserve.
-We handle claims with Cigna, Unum, Lincoln, Hartford, Principal, and all of the other major disability insurance companies.
-If your kidney failure makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Give us a call today to discuss your claim at (888) 321-8131.
+If you are unable to work as a result of kidney failure, you should consult with an experienced long-term disability attorney.
+Unfortunately, long-term disability carriers do not make it easy for disabled claimants to receive the benefits they deserve.
+We handle claims with New York Life, Lincoln Financial, Reliance Standard, Prudential, The Hartford, The Standard, MetLife, Guardian, Unum, Sun Life, and other major disability insurance companies.
+If your kidney failure makes it impossible for you to work and you have been denied your long-term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
+Call us today to discuss your claim at (888) 321-8131.